 - The UW Flexible Option program revenue cost-recovery model includes revenue sharing between UW-Extension and UW partners.

 Each academic program is intended to be self-sustaining within three to five years of initial student enrollment.
 This business practice is consistent with other online programs already offered collaboratively by the University of Wisconsin-Extension and partner UW institutions.
 When enrollments generate revenue exceeding the program’s break-even amount, revenue is split among program partner institutions.
-Program revenue retained by UW-Extension is reinvested into UW Flex (such as for periodic curriculum revision and development of additional academic programs) and UW-Extension’s other strategic initiatives.
+Program revenue retained by UW-Extension is reinvested into UW Flex for periodic curriculum revision; development of additional academic programs, which cost approximately $1 million each in start-up funding; and UW-Extension’s other strategic initiatives.

 - A vetted, strategic, well-developed business plan serves as a roadmap for the UW Flexible Option.